 Who Benefits Most From Compression Socks?

-• Leg swelling (edema): Afternoon ankle and foot swelling that improves with elevation is a classic sign of venous insufficiency — the most common reason seniors use compression socks.
+• Leg swelling (edema): The most common reason seniors use compression socks.
+Afternoon ankle and foot swelling that improves with elevation is a classic sign of venous insufficiency.

-• Varicose veins: Compression doesn't cure varicose veins but significantly reduces aching, heaviness, and progression.
+• Varicose veins: Bulging, rope-like veins visible beneath the skin surface are a sign of valve failure.
+Compression doesn't cure them but significantly reduces aching, heaviness, and progression.

-• DVT prevention: Prolonged immobility — long flights, bed rest, post-surgery recovery — increases clot risk.
+• Deep vein thrombosis (DVT) prevention: Prolonged immobility — long flights, bed rest, post-surgery recovery — increases clot risk.
 Compression socks are a frontline prevention tool.

-• Chronic venous insufficiency: A diagnosed condition causing progressive swelling, skin changes, and (if untreated) venous ulcers.
+• Chronic venous insufficiency: A diagnosed condition of persistent venous backflow that causes progressive swelling, skin changes, and (if untreated) venous ulcers.

-• Orthostatic hypotension: Blood pressure that drops when standing, causing dizziness.
-Compression helps maintain adequate blood pressure when rising.
+• Orthostatic hypotension: Blood pressure that drops when standing up, causing dizziness.
+Compression helps maintain adequate blood pressure in the lower limbs when rising.

-• Lymphedema: Swelling caused by lymphatic system dysfunction — specialized compression garments are often prescribed and fitted by lymphedema therapists.
+• Lymphedema: Swelling caused by lymphatic system dysfunction.
+Lymphedema compression garments are a specialized category often prescribed and fitted by lymphedema therapists.

-• Active work: Standing or walking for long periods causes leg fatigue that compression socks measurably reduce.
+• Active work: Standing or walking for long periods — nurses, retail workers, teachers — causes leg fatigue that compression socks measurably reduce.

 Understanding Compression Levels (mmHg)

-Mild 8–15 mmHg Travel, minor fatigue, prevention No (OTC)
+Mild compression 8–15 mmHg Travel, minor fatigue, prevention No (OTC)

-Moderate 15–20 mmHg Mild swelling, varicose veins, long flights No (OTC)
+Moderate compression 15–20 mmHg Mild swelling, varicose veins, pregnancy, long flights No (OTC)

-Firm 20–30 mmHg Moderate venous insufficiency, post-surgical, DVT prevention MD recommended
+Firm compression 20–30 mmHg Moderate venous insufficiency, post-surgical, DVT prevention, moderate edema Often recommended by MD

-Extra firm 30–40 mmHg Severe CVI, lymphedema, post-thrombotic Yes (Rx)
+Extra firm 30–40 mmHg Severe chronic venous insufficiency, lymphedema, post-thrombotic syndrome Yes (prescription)

-Prescription only 40–50+ mmHg Severe lymphedema, wounds, specialized care Yes (Rx + fitting)
+Prescription only 40–50+ mmHg Severe lymphedema, wounds, specialized care Yes (prescription + fitting)

-For most seniors with general leg swelling and discomfort, 15–20 mmHg over-the-counter socks are the appropriate starting point.
-Consult your physician before moving to 20–30 mmHg or higher.
+For most seniors dealing with general leg swelling and discomfort: 15–20 mmHg over-the-counter socks are the appropriate starting point.
+If these do not provide sufficient relief, consult your physician before moving to 20–30 mmHg or higher.
 Strong compression on legs with arterial disease or severe diabetes can be dangerous.

 Types of Compression Garments

-• Put them on first thing in the morning — legs are least swollen when you first wake up.
+• Put them on first thing in the morning: Legs are least swollen when you first wake up.
+Putting on compression socks after you've been up for hours means you're fighting swelling rather than preventing it.

-• Use a donning aid — a stocking aid frame holds the sock open while you insert your foot.
-Essential for limited hand strength or poor back mobility from bending.
+• Use a donning aid: Compression stocking donning devices (sometimes called stocking aids or dressing aids) are frames or slings that hold the stocking open while you insert your foot.
+These tools are specifically designed for people with limited hand strength, arthritis, or poor back mobility from bending.
+They are inexpensive and widely available.

-• Use rubber donning gloves — examination gloves dramatically improve grip on stocking material.
+• Use rubber donning gloves: Thin rubber gloves (latex or nitrile examination gloves) dramatically improve your grip on the stocking material, making it much easier to pull and position.

 When to Wear and When Not to Wear